 While admission to the department's graduate program does not guarantee that an assistantship will be available, the majority of students entering the program in the fall who desire an assistantship receive one.

 It is recommended that applications for admission for the fall semester by those desiring an assistantship should be made by February 15th.
 Graduate assistantship decisions are generally made by the first week of March.
 Spring admission assistantships and fellowships are less common.
+If you wish to be considered for an assistantship, make sure to have your letters of recommendation address any experience you have with teaching or tutoring mathematics and statistics.

 CSS PhD Assistantships